ensi-platform/laravel-elastic-query-specification-/README.md

 ### Testing

 1. composer install
-2. npm i
-3. Start Elasticsearch in your preferred way.
+2. start Elasticsearch in your preferred way
-4. Copy `phpunit.xml.dist` to `phpunit.xml` and set correct env variables there
+3. if you need change `ELASTICSEARCH_HOSTS`, copy `phpunit.xml.dist` to `phpunit.xml` and fill value
-6. composer test
+4. composer test

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [our security policy](.github/SECURITY.md) on how to report security vulnerabilities.

 ## License